 They’re very similar to Nepalese, but unlike the Nepalese, it’s not always immediately seen.
 The harsh lifestyle demands you to develop a rough exterior, a selective eye to what you want to see and a hard tortoise-shell to guard against the climate & daily rat races; but when you flip the shell over, you will find a genuine warmth, willing friendliness and a lot of curious stares.

-Be aware of false guides, scams and that you might be asked for money if you take photos.
+I had to beware of false guides, scams and people who ask for money if you take their photo.

 There are many scams (read here) and false guides (read here) here so one always has to be a little cautious.
 Most of them are harmless and aiming for the kind of money or “donation”, that is like pocket change to a western traveler.
 Still, this only encourages a bad habit and dishonest practice and you never know what else.

 A little boy was trying to make himself my “guide” by helping me find my way from my guesthouse out to the main street, so I gave him a cookie for his help.
 His face lit up as if I had just given him 5 dollars!
 Even though I’m substituting one habit for another and it still encourages begging, I never endorse monetary rewards.
 I have a powerful sweet tooth myself, so I always carry treats in my bag.
 Watching the reactions of the children, who are given ” one piece” of candy, brings delight & sadness to the sponsor.
 Typically, the candy is thoroughly enjoyed and the “candy wrapper” is sucked dry as if it were gold!